 Since a metropolitan housing market is the subject and unit of observation for the most important issues to be explored by the Supply Experiment, classical methods of experimental control (matching groups of treated and untreated subjects, or conducting the experiments in a rigorously controlled environment) are either hopelessly expensive or institutionally infeasible.
-To distinguish consequences of the experimental housing allowance program from consequences of independent background events, we must rely primarily upon before-and-after comparisons, on comparisons of events in market sectors which differ with respect to participation by allowance recipients, and on direct measurement of background forces whose effects can be formally modeled along with those of the allowance program.
+To distinguish consequences of the experimental housing allowance program from consequences of independent background events, we must rely primarily on before-and-after comparisons, on comparisons of events in market sectors which differ with respect to participation by allowance recipients, and on direct measurement of background forces whose effects can be formally modeled along with those of the allowance program.

-Absent a major natural disaster or a powerful exogenous shock to the local economy of our experimental sites, we believe that analysis along the lines suggested above will be adequate to distinguish the role of the experimental allowance program in shaping observed events: supply response, behavior of market intermediaries, residential mobility, and effects on nonparticipants.
+Unless there is a major natural disaster in one of our experimental sites, or a powerful exogenous shock to its economy, we believe that analysis along the lines suggested above will be adequate to distinguish the role of the experimental allowance program in shaping observed events: supply response, behavior of market intermediaries, residential mobility, and effects on nonparticipants.
 While we do foresee limits to our ability to quantify the relative responsibilities of the allowance program and of other forces for certain kinds of events, we feel confident that we can narrow the range of ambiguity at least enough to support a fortiori conclusions that are adequate for policy analysis.